thedarkwriter/courseware-lms-content/courses/published/hiera_intro.md

 	c. **Hiera makes it easier to configure your Puppet Master during installation.**
 	d.
 Hiera makes it easier to publish your own modules.

 3. True or False.
-Hiera allows for PostgreSQL backends.
+YAML and JSON are the only Hiera backends.
 (True)

 4. When searching the data backends Hiera will:
 	a. **Begin with the first backend listed.**